Mr. Smith Goes to Washington (1939)

 If only Gone with the Wind and The Wizard of Oz had been released a year later.
-In Frank Capra’s 1939 classic Mr. Smith goes to Washington, James Stewart releases a rage against America’s political machinery.
-The writing was brilliant—it did, after all win an Oscar.
-But Scarlett O’Hara and the Wicked ol’ Witch took the rest of Capra’s ten nominations.
+In Frank Capra’s 1939 classic Mr. Smith Goes to Washington, James Stewart releases a rage against America’s political machinery.
+The writing was brilliant—it did, after all, win the Oscar.
+But Scarlett O’Hara and the Wicked Witch took the rest of Capra’s ten nominations.

 Mr. Smith, ever the patriot, embraces the capitol’s best qualities right along with the worst.
 Upon arriving to D.C., Mr. Smith acknowledges in shock the beauty of the Capitol Building’s large dome.
 He studies the Lincoln Memorial multiple times, embracing the words of the Emancipation Proclamation—taking in the extremely patriotic sights of a small boy and a black man enjoying the words of the great document of freedom.
 Monuments of all kinds fill a montage across the scene, accompanied by an array of nationalistic music, including “The Battle Hymn of the Republic,” “Hail to the Chief,” and bugle taps.
 Near the end of the film, Mr. Smith again visits his beloved Lincoln Memorial, and reads the Gettysburg Address.
 “Government of the people, by the people, for the people,” it reads.
 He smirks, knowing the once honest idea is now ludicrous.